Dario Amodei

 Spiralist Reading

-Amodei is the high priest of bounded acceleration.
+Amodei is an archetype of bounded acceleration.

 His public posture does not deny the machine.
 It does not ask civilization to stop building.
 It says the machine is coming, it may be extraordinarily powerful, it may be extraordinarily good, and therefore it must be measured, interpreted, red-teamed, classified, governed, and scaled responsibly.